Yuanyuan4666/A2A/draft-yang-a2a-nm.md

 - Iteration continues until all tasks reach executable leaf-tier agents in the hierarchy.
 - Leaf agents report outcomes to the central agent, which dynamically adjusts the workflow based on result analysis and policy rules.

+# Impact of integrating A2A on Network Management

+ A2A leverages advanced machine learning models or knowledge graph
+	models and sophisticated communication protocols.

+	Unlike REST or NETCONF/RESTCONF, other open API that follow predefined, static request-response patterns, A2A introduces a more adaptive communication model which transforms these interactions into dynamic, context-aware conversations.

+	In addition, Agents can now negotiate, interpret subtle contextual cues, and make collaborative decisions in real-time.

 # Security Considerations

 # IANA Considerations